ff6347/gestalten-in-code/projects/fractal-lines/index.md

 The Task is to create an algorithm in german which is executed by humans and outputs generative art.
 The goal is to get aesthetic and similar results from different participants.

+## First Algorithm

+The first algorithm is very simple.
+It barely consists of rules

+*skdm
+* sds

 [here](https://postimg.org/gallery/if0is1lq/)